What is the Oregon Dairy and Nutrition Council?

 The ODNC’s origins trace back to as early as 1918, when the Oregon Dairy Council was created to advance the benefits of dairy nutrition.
 The Oregon Dairy Products Commission was later created by the Oregon Legislature as a commodity commission in 1943.
 These two organizations merged in 1985, but the names remained separate until January 1, 2016.

-Today, ODNC operates on a daily basis under the supervision of an executive director, who leads a team of nine professionals representing program areas and disciplines necessary to successfully fulfill the mission and shared goals of the Council.
+Today, ODNC operates on a daily basis under the supervision of an executive director, who leads a team of professionals representing program areas and disciplines necessary to successfully fulfill the mission and shared goals of the Council.

 The Council is governed by the ten members of the Oregon Dairy Products Commission — six of whom are dairy farmers, plus one dairy processor, and one public member.
 A representative from the Oregon Department of Agriculture sits on the board as a non-voting member, as does a representative from Oregon State University’s College of Agricultural Sciences.

-Please use contact form for general inquiries.
+Please use our contact form for general inquiries.

 Anne Goetze, RDN, LD, FAND